Phils acquire Vargas from Mets to bolster rotation

 The Phillies also received cash considerations.
 Vargas is owed $2,666,667 of his $8 million salary for the remainder of this season, and his contract includes an $8 million club option for 2020 with a $2 million buyout.

-The move also marks the second substantial trade in as many days for the Mets, who bolstered their pitching depth Sunday by acquiring star right-hander Marcus Stroman from the Toronto Blue Jays.
+The move also marks the second substantial trade in two days for the Mets, who bolstered their pitching depth Sunday by acquiring star right-hander Marcus Stroman from the Toronto Blue Jays.

 Vargas made headlines earlier this season when he threatened to fight a reporter during a testy postgame exchange in the clubhouse.